Cloncurry Airport: History

 QANTAS biplane at Cloncurry, 1923 Airco de Havilland DH.9C G-AUEF was acquired by QANTAS in 1923 for the Charleville - Cloncurry route.
 Pilot, Captain G. Matthews is on the left and Mr. A. N. Templeton is on the right.

 Cloncurry Airport has been the focal point for many of Australia's greatest innovations.
 Cloncurry was involved with the beginnings of QANTAS, and the original QANTAS hangar is still in use at the aerodrome, where "Queensland and Northern Territory Aerial Service" is still displayed above the hangar door.

 The Royal Flying Doctor Service was founded there in 1928, now recognised the world over.
 The airport was also on route for early planes coming from overseas and a stopping place for contestants in the great air races of 1919 and 1934.

+A map of Cloncurry Aerodrome from May 1939.

 In the late 1930s (as early as 1938, as late as 1941), the KNILM service from Batavia (Jakarta) to Sydney, connecting at Batavia from Amsterdam on KLM, called at Cloncurry.
 On the way South, passengers spent the night, while on the way North, they had a luncheon in Cloncurry.

 In early 2022, Horizon Airways established a base in Cloncurry providing flight training for all initial and advanced training, as well as fixed wing charter flight services.